andreaskuster/black-parrot-branch-predictor/README.md

 - `python v3.8`
 - `cocotb v1.3.0`
 - `verilator v4.020 2019-10-06`
+- `gcc v9.2.1`

 The raw data we used for generating the plots can be found [here](./evaluation/results)

+Unoptimized assembly code can be generated from C using: `gcc -S CODE.c -O0`

 ## Testing